Helping You Make Empowered Lifestyle Choices

 “Investments and insurance are intangibles; people can’t put their hands around them.
 And because it’s also a risk intolerant thing, it’s important to help people realize if they need this, or that, or none.
 Without them really getting the right questions—and it takes some years to really get the right questions—they aren’t being served as well as they could be.
 This is where my years of experience pay off.”

-Last year he moved his offices to Market Common.
+Last year, Chuck moved his offices to the Market Common.

-“It’s a great community here, with beautiful scenery, and wonderful activities,” Chuck says.
-“I did a meet and greet in one of the neighborhoods; there were about 17 couples, and after the presentation, all of them wanted to do business with us.
-All I did was show them the so ware I use, which shows all the companies and more that I represent.
+“It’s a great community here, with beautiful scenery and wonderful activities,” he says.
+“I did a meet-and-greet in one of the neighborhoods; there were about seventeen couples, and after the presentation, all of them wanted to do business with us.
+All I did was show them the software I use, which shows all the companies and more that I represent.

 “Not everyone agrees with my commitment to divulge to clients the best rate, but I just try to treat people the way I want to be treated.
 Plus, it just makes sense.